Freeport-Metrics/android-kotlin-starter/README.md

 Use swipe-down gesture to refresh downloaded data.

+Click on top-right button to change between Light Mode and Dark Mode.

 ### **Libraries/concepts used**

 * MVVM architecture
 * Retrofit - for networking
-* Moshi converter - for JSON parsing
+* Gson converter - for JSON parsing
 * ObjectBox - for NoSQL database
 * Koin - for service locator pattern implementation
-* Picasso - for image loading
+* Glide - for image loading
 * Timber - for logging
 * Android Architecture Components (LiveData, ViewModel classes) - for observer pattern and MVVM implementation
 * Kotlin coroutines - to manage threads gracefully